nnanwang/HireMe_NOW/README.md

 5. Personalization: A feature that customizes the website's tools and resources based on the user's input and behavior.
 The more users interact with the website, the more personalized and effective their results become.

+## About this rep

+This rep is the backend for the website "hire me now".
+It contains skills: Conda, Django, OpenAI, Restful.

 ## Setup Envrionment